 Permanent LED roofline lighting is the question every Calgary homeowner eventually asks after seeing it on a neighbour's house: "how much does that actually cost?"
-The honest answer: it depends on your roofline, but most Calgary homes fall in a range that's easier to reason about once you understand what drives the price.
+The honest answer: it depends on your home, and the best way to get a real number is a free quote.
+What we can do here is walk you through exactly what drives pricing up or down so you understand the math before anyone measures your roof.

 A complete permanent lighting installation isn't just the lights.
 Here's what a fully itemized quote from Starise includes: